Gene Vance Jr. Day: Decade of growth and expansion

 The Gene Vance Jr. Day has grown and expanded since its inception ten years ago.
-Founder Michael M. J. Minc’s (pronounced “Mintz”) efforts collectively as Vance’s brother in-law, close friend and leader of the Gene Vance Jr. Foundation, Bud’s Bold Brew and the Gene Vance Jr. Day together with the U.S. military, local and federal organizations have kept Vance’s memory alive.
-The day together with buildings, a military installation, a bridge, roads and a trail in locations all over the world, are dedicated in Vance’s honor.
+Founder Michael M. J. Minc’s (pronounced “Mintz”) efforts collectively as Vance’s brother-in-law, close friend and leader of the Gene Vance Jr. Foundation, Bud’s Bold Brew and the Gene Vance Jr. Day together with the US military, local and federal organizations have kept Vance’s memory alive.
+The day, together with buildings, a military installation, a bridge, roads and a trail in locations all over the world, are dedicated in Vance’s honor.

-The inaugural commemorative Gene Vance Jr. Day in 2012 was a small ceremony in Vance’s hometown, the City of Morgantown WV, that included celebrating Vance’s life as an American hero, distinguished member of the local community and WVNG during the U.S. military appreciation month of May, the month in which Vance was killed in action.
+The inaugural commemorative Gene Vance Jr. Day in 2012 was a small ceremony in Vance’s hometown, the City of Morgantown WV, that included celebrating Vance’s life as an American hero, distinguished member of the local community and WVNG during the US military appreciation month of May, the month in which Vance was killed in action.
 Over the past 10 years, Minc spearheaded the day to include dignitaries, prominent leaders, military personnel, guests, active events, live musical performances, tributes to military, first responders and others.

-The COVID-19 pandemic caused the 2020, 2021 and 2022 editions of the ceremony to become virtual further expanding the day, participation and attendance.
+The COVID-19 pandemic caused the 2020, 2021 and 2022 editions of the ceremony to become virtual, further expanding the day, participation and attendance.

 2022 Russian invasion of Ukraine

-On May 21, 2022, US Armed Forces Day, amidst the 2022 Russian invasion of Ukraine, Vance’s brother in-law and founder Michael M.J.
-Minc created and broadcast a 3rd virtual tribute event to celebrate the 11th Anniversary of the Gene Vance Jr. Day and commemorate the 20th anniversary of Vance’s death during the 21st Anniversary year of 9/11.
+On May 21, 2022, US Armed Forces Day, amidst the 2022 Russian invasion of Ukraine, Vance’s brother-in-law and founder Michael M.J.
+Minc created and broadcast a third virtual tribute event to celebrate the 11th Anniversary of the Gene Vance Jr. Day and commemorate the 20th anniversary of Vance’s death during the 21st Anniversary year of 9/11.

 Entitled ‘American Freedom Tribute XI' it included messages of support for the people and soldiers of Ukraine from prominent US state and national leaders.
 A variety of messages from annual participants were broadcast including honoring the role of the West Virginia National Guard and WVU during the COVID-19 pandemic.
 A special greeting letter of commendation from the Governor of West Virginia, Jim Justice thanked Minc and the foundation he founded in Vance's name for their role.